stennety/mywebsite/_posts/2021-2-2-tom-brady-data-system.md

 ---
 layout: post
-title: 'Principles: Desirable properties of a data system'
+title: 'The Tom Brady of data systems'
-tags: theory
+tags: systemstheory
 ---

+Built to last.
+Always delivers.
+GOAT.

+I want a data system like Tom Brady.

-So far, we’ve had problems with our relational database.
-As with any learning scenario, the best thing to do with problems is to learn from them.
+So far, we’ve had problems with relational databases.
+Next question, what general properties do help a data system achieve GOAT status?

-Below is a list of desirable properties of data systems.
-Where do relational databases fail with respect to these properties?
+Here are my thoughts: (order and importance tbd)

 1) **Robustness/fault tolerance** – the ability of your data system to provide the right information in the face of the challenges involved with using, maintaining & growing your service.